mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/operations/mysql-cluster/index.md

 ## Scaling the MySQL cluster horizontally

 ### Scaling Proxy nodes
-To change the number of the proxy nodes, create or update a `ConfigMap` with Kaptain configuration and include the following values:
+To change the number of the proxy nodes, create or update the `ConfigMap` with Kaptain's configuration and include the following values:
 ```yaml
 core:
   db: